-There are various practice experience hours dispersed over six courses in the RN to BS Nursing Program: NUR 342 Holistic Health Assessment Across the Lifespan, NUR 446 Teaching and Learning in a Diverse Society, NUR 448 Community Health Nursing, Caring for the Public's Health, NUR 356 Leadership and Management in Nursing, and NUR 462 Nursing Capstone.
+There are various practice experience hours dispersed over six courses in the RN to BS Nursing Program: NUR 336 The Profession of Nursing Becoming Influential, NUR 342 Holistic Health Assessment Across the Lifespan, NUR 446 Teaching and Learning in a Diverse Society, NUR 448 Community Health Nursing, Caring for the Public's Health, NUR 356 Leadership and Management in Nursing, and NUR 462 Nursing Capstone.
 Examples of practice experiences include: virtual clinical simulation in physical assessment, educating staff on new evidence-based procedures, participating in administrative decisions about health care practices in an interprofessional team, and advocating for vulnerable populations by writing a letter to a legislator.